8base/Documentation/docs/projects/8basehome/projects/projects-billing.md

 ---
 # Project Billing

-#### Quotas
-The project dashboard's *Quotas* area provides usage data and limits on different aspects of your project, such as the environment limit, number of team members, client user apps, and database rows.
+The Project Dashboard's *Quotas* area provides usage data and limits on different aspects of your project, such as the environment limit, number of team members, client user apps, and database rows.
 You can also access your *Billing* information.

 ![Quotas](./_images/projects-project-ui-walkthrough-quotas.png)